Configuration

 namespace: debug # if not defined 'default' namespace is automatically assigned to each process

-Note: By default process-compose will start process from all the configured namespaces.
-To start a sub set of the configured namespaces (ns1, ns2, ns3):
+Note: By default process-compose will start processes from all the configured namespaces.
+To start a subset of the configured namespaces (ns1, ns2, ns3):

 process-compose -n ns1 -n ns3